shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Its chaos duration expires.
 The chaos duration is equal to your Spell Duration.
 -   It leaves your Tether Range or is no longer on the same plane as you.
--   It uses its action to make a Mental Check against your spell save DC.
+-   It spends 1 AP to make a Mental Check against your spell save DC.
 Success: it is no longer touched by your chaos.
 -   You no longer have CP.

 A creature touched by your chaos may spend 1 AP to make a Mental Save against your Spell Save DC.
 Success: it is no longer touched by your chaos.